abuicke/tarot/the celtic cross.md

 ## 3 - The Concious Attitude

-When placing this card down say "This is above me"
+When placing this card down say "This crowns me"

 ## 4 - The Unconscious

-When placing this card down say "This is below me"
+When placing this card down say "This is beneath me"

 Really the unconscious is what's pushing you forward.
 It's the unseen motivation that's driving you.